JosephLeedy/magento2-module-custom-fees/test/Functional/README.md

 ### Setting Up Warden To Run Tests With Playwright UI

-If you're Magento environment is running inside of a [Warden] Docker container, you may also want to run the [Playwright UI] in separate container rather than running the tests locally on your machine.
+If your Magento environment is running inside of a [Warden] Docker container, you may also want to run the [Playwright UI] in separate container rather than running the tests locally on your machine.
 To do so, add the following settings to your `.env` file (found in the root of your Warden project):